- Holidays and Celebrations»

 I thought you would never ask!
 There are some other awesome options that haven't been mentioned yet.

 Don't forget that you can also use some of your favorites as well.
-Everyone has a little creative spark in them, so think of something you would fine awesome and give that.
+Everyone has a little creative spark in them, so think of something you would have enjoyed getting as a child trick-or-treating and give that.

 One other option would be to give something homemade, but I would really only recommend doing this if you are giving out to people that you specifically know and that trust you, or if you are doing it in bulk, like at a church event or something similar.

 If you do want to go this route, you can make one of your favorites like; fudge, cookies, brownies, chocolate covered pretzels, etc. Then just wrap them up individually in a Ziplock baggy and voila!
 You have an awesome homemade treat that is sure to please!

 On the other hand, if you're still looking for some other non-perishable treats to hand out, look down below and see if you like any of these other kooky options!